roboseb/portfolio/README.md

 DONE-add shadows to about cards
 DONE-add string suspending caught fish and wind animation DONE-make rack back button into a little sign
--fix fishrack zoom with zoom css variable
+DONE-fix fishrack zoom with zoom css variable
 -mobile layout
 -fix various shadows
+DONE-add my name somewhere big and obvious
+-Add a message for copying email to clipboard